ecrane314/irrigation-nation/README.md

 ## 6. Install Monitoring Agent [optional]
-This brings CPU, Memory, Disk, Network and syslog all to GCP for central observability https://cloud.google.com/monitoring/agent/monitoring/installation
+This brings CPU, Memory, Disk, Network and syslog all to GCP for central observability https://cloud.google.com/monitoring/agent/monitoring/installation As of May 4, not built and available for arm64 architecture.
+The folders are present in the repo, but empty.
+Remember to add `[arch=arm64]` in the `/etc/apt/sources` listing file.

 ## Troubleshooting
 I used the pre-installed `iwconfig` to check the number of retries, link quality, and link speed when packages were timing out coming down from `pip`.
 I also use the Speedtest.net CLI version to check my internet end-to-end connectivity.
 [Ookla CLI](https://www.speedtest.net/apps/cli).
 It turns out moving a metal broom handle and the surge protector cable further from the pi improved dramatically 5 Mbps to 60 Mbps.

 ## Hardware
 [Raspi Pinout](https://pinout.xyz/)
+For the [Sense Hat](https://pythonhosted.org/sense-hat/), use the raspi package instead of pip to install, `sudo apt-get install sense-hat`

 ### Additional Credit